andrewm24/Personal-Website/README.md

 ## Customization

-- Update copy in `index.html` to reflect new roles, projects, or contact details.
-- Tune the shared design tokens at the top of `style.css` to adjust typography, accent hues, and panel transparency for both light and dark modes in one place.
+- **Colors & typography:** Update the tokens at the top of `style.css` to quickly retune fonts, spacing, or accent hues for both themes.
+Each variable is shared, so changes cascade across components.
-- Control the orbital animation speed by editing the `.orbit` selectors and their `drift-*` keyframes in `style.css`;
-  comments highlight how to slow down or add more satellite passes.
-- Modify the parallax motion intensity inside the final script block in `index.html`—increase the `maxOffset` constant for a gentler response or lower it for a more reactive hero translation.
-- Extend the résumé-aligned sections by duplicating the `.section` pattern or add more project cards inside the `.cards` grid.
-- Need imagery or downloads later?
-Drop them into an `assets/` directory and link them in the markup.
-The default project stays binary-free for painless version control.
+- **Star density:** Duplicate or tweak the `.starfield__layer` gradients in `style.css` to add more speckles or adjust twinkle speed—animations are labelled for clarity.
+- **Satellite passes:** Add another `.satellite` element in `index.html` and reuse the inline SVG `<symbol>` definitions (or create your own) to change the number of flyovers.
+Adjust the `drift-*` keyframes in `style.css` to speed up or slow down each orbit.
+- **Parallax intensity:** Edit `--parallax-strength` in `style.css` or the `maxOffset` constant inside `script.js` to set how far hero copy should glide during scroll.
+- **Motion toggle defaults:** The preflight script in `index.html` and the `applyMotion` logic in `script.js` respect `prefers-reduced-motion`.
+To force animations off or on by default, update the stored value logic near the top of both scripts.
+- **Light/dark labeling:** Modify the toggle text within `script.js` if you want alternative copy (“Night mode”, “Day mode”, etc.).

 ## Deployment

-The site is static HTML and CSS—simply upload `index.html`, `style.css`, and any optional assets to GitHub Pages, Netlify, or another static host.
+The site is static HTML, CSS, and JavaScript—upload the three files (plus any optional assets you add later) to GitHub Pages, Netlify, or another static host.
+No build step is required.